-The regional audit (Selman5) gives 400 ha of Reedbed in the Yorkshire and The Humber region, including four of over 20 ha in size.
+The regional audit (Selman) gives 400 ha of Reedbed in the Yorkshire and The Humber region, including four of over 20 ha in size.

-The regional audit (Selman5) shows no record of Reedbeds in the Richmondshire District.
-There are 2 ha of 'swamp' in tiny quantities on 13 SINCs (SINC Panel2).
+The regional audit (Selman) shows no record of Reedbeds in the Richmondshire District.
+There are 2 ha of 'swamp' in tiny quantities on 13 SINCs (SINC Panel).
 Reeds along drainage ditches occur but have not been surveyed or measured.

-A small Reedbed occurs by the River Ure downstream of Middleham Bridge.

-A patch occurs at Foxglove Covert LNR in Catterick Garrison.
+- A small Reedbed occurs by the River Ure downstream of Middleham Bridge. - A patch occurs at Foxglove Covert LNR in Catterick Garrison.

-None, although most of the UK's significant Reedbeds are notified as SSSI and some have European protection.
+■ None, although most of the UK's significant Reedbeds are notified as SSSI and some have European protection.

-Bittern (UK BAP) Reed bunting (UK BAP)
+Bittern (UK BAP) European eel Reed bunting (UK BAP)

-European eel

-- Bittern has occurred as a rare winter visitor at Wensley, Richmond and Hornby Castle.
-A UK BAP species due to its rarity. - Reed bunting This UK BAP species has seriously declined in the District, but still breeds at Foxglove Covert, Marne Barracks, Catterick Training Area and Middleham Bridge.
-It also occurs in other habitats. - European eel local status un-clear but declining nationally (EA pers com).

-- Standing water HAP

-- Flowing water HAP

-- Fen HĂP

-- Otter SAP

-- Water vole SAP

-- Bats SAP

-- Loss of area through excessive water abstraction, land drainage and conversion to agriculture. - Prolonged, deep flooding. - Loss of linear Reedbeds along ditches through ditch maintenance. - Lack of a register of sites.

-- Water level management to keep habitat in a favourable condition. - Sustainable management of Reedbeds. - Bitterns require large (20 ha) wet Reedbeds with open water and good lengths of open edge. - Sustainable populations of fish are an essential element for some of the priority species, including European eels for Bitterns. - Management for elvers. - Good water quality. - Retention of Common reed plants during ditch clearance work.

-The Swale and Ure Washlands Project (SUWP) promotes the re-creation of swamp type habitats on former mineral extraction sites, including 20 ha Reedbeds, smaller Reedbeds, tall-herb fen and Great fen sedge.

-- Creation of Reedbeds through mineral site restoration schemes and as part of flood defense work.
-Scorton gravel extraction site is a potential site. - Conservation of linear Reedbeds along ditch network. - Options within the Environmental Stewardship Scheme (ESS) from 2005. - Habitat creation within Sustainable Urban Drainage Schemes (SUDS).
+Status of priority species Bittern - has occurred as a rare winter visitor at Wensley, Richmond and Hornby Castle.
+A UK BAP species due to its rarity.
+Reed bunting - This UK BAP species has seriously declined in the District, but still breeds at Foxglove Covert, Marne Barracks, Catterick Training Area and Middleham Bridge.
+It also occurs in additional to be litted. in other habitats. ■ European eel - local status un-clear but declining nationally (EA pers com).
+Links to other Action Plans Standing water HAP Flowing water HAP Fen HAP Otter SAP Water vole SAP Bats SAP Threats Loss of area through excessive water abstraction, land drainage and conversion to agriculture.
+Prolonged, deep flooding.
+Loss of linear Reedbeds along ditches through ditch maintenance.
+Lack of a register of sites.
+Requirements Water level management to keep habitat in a favourable condition.
+Sustainable management of Reedbeds.
+Bitterns require large (20 ha) wet Reedbeds with open water and good lengths of open edge.
+Sustainable populations of fish are an essential element for some of the priority species, including European eels for Bitterns.
+Management for elvers.
+Good water quality.
+Retention of Common reed plants during ditch clearance work.
+Current action The Swale and Ure Washlands Project (SUWP) promotes the re-creation of swamp type habitats on former mineral extraction sites, including 20 ha Reedbeds, smaller Reedbeds, tall-herb fen and Great fen sedge.
+Opportunities Creation of Reedbeds through mineral site restoration schemes and as part of flood defense work.
+Scorton gravel extraction site is a potential site.
+Conservation of linear Reedbeds along ditch network.
+Options within the Environmental Stewardship Scheme (ESS) from 2005.
+Habitat creation within Sustainable Urban Drainage Schemes (SUDS).